4.53 from 304 votes

 Candied Sweet Potatoes

-Candied Sweet Potatoes is an easy side dish recipe that tastes like a dessert.
+Candied Sweet Potatoes are an easy side dish recipe that tastes like a dessert.
 Tender sweet potato rounds are covered in a rich, buttery glaze.
 It’s so decadent!

 This recipe could easily double as a dessert.
-I have it labelled as a side dish since that is how I typically serve sweet potatoes.
-It’s not traditional for a dessert, but, hey, whatever works.
+I have it labeled as a side dish since that is how I typically serve sweet potatoes.
+It’s not traditional for a dessert, but hey, whatever works.
 It’s like sweet potatoes covered in a butterscotch sauce.
 I’m not even joking.

-If you like Sweet Potato Pie, you will like this recipe.
-Even my friend who isn’t that fond of sweet potatoes said this recipe was the bomb.
+If you like sweet potato pie, you will like this recipe.
+Even my friend, who isn’t fond of sweet potatoes, said this recipe was incredible.
 She took home a helping in a plastic container because she liked it so much.

 Is it the healthiest recipe?
-No….but a little indulgence is ok in my books.
+No, but a little indulgence is okay in my books.
 My family agrees, too.

 Get our FREE